hmccaff/turkey/README.md

 **frac.csv** contains published fractionation values for animals.
 These are be used to input the fractionation correction means and SDs into the model.

 **turkeys_hm2014.csv** contains stable isotope data from McCaffery et al. 2014.
 Note this excludes one specimen in the published paper (1042.1) which was found to be erroneous after a second test.
-It also includes one Archaic specimen from Fresnal Rock Shelter that was not included in the published study.
+It also includes bone apatite isotope values from one Archaic specimen from Fresnal Rock Shelter that was not included in the published study.

 ## References